How to Manage Software Development Team? Methodologies, Practices & Tools

 So, let’s sum up, management of an outsourced software development team is quite easy, especially if you have experience in managing your own business teams.

 The most problematic parts in such collaboration are distance, lack of personal contact, possible cultural or social differences, although all of these are quite easy to overcome.
+Check more tips here, if your company is a startup.

 But any problem like this will be definitely outshone by privileges of working with an experienced software development team: if managed correctly, you will end up with lots of funds saved, with a much better final product in much less time.